nikki-experiments/my-react-boilerplate/README.md

 - Create your first React index.html file.
 - In the root directory for that project run the following to create a new node_modules directory and package.json file.

- `npm init` or `yarn init`
+  Run: `yarn init` or `npm init`

 Existing projects:

 - Run `git clone path-to-project` to pull down the repo files to your local directory.
 - Run the following to add module dependencies listed in the package.json file.
 A package-lock.json  or yarn.lock will be created.

- `npm install` or `yarn`
+  Run: `yarn` or `npm install`

 Save a new dependency:

- `npm install <package name>` or `yarn add <package name>`
+  Run: `yarn add <package name>` or `npm install <package name>`

   Add `--dev` to this command to save to devDependencies.

 ## Install React and ReactDom

-For any new React projects I'll typically install the following:
+For any new React projects the default packages needed are the following:

- `npm install react react-dom`
+  Run: `yarn add react react-dom` or `npm install react react-dom`

-Other good packages I use with my projects can be found in this [package.json template](https://github.com/nikki-experiments/dev-setup/blob/master/package-json-example.md).
+Other packages I use with my projects can be found in my [package.json file](https://github.com/nikki-experiments/my-react-boilerplate/blob/master/package.json).

 ## Install Prettier and ESLint